Rinchu93/cgal/Guidelines/Source_code_management/Source-Code-Management-with-Git.md

 #### Bug-fix branch

+If your branch is a bug-fix, this bug might have been introduced in an older release.
+There exists a corresponding branch for the most recent releases, for example `cgal/releases/CGAL-4.11-branch` for `CGAL 4.11`.
+These branches might still be used to publish bug-fix releases, for example `CGAL 4.11.1`.
-If your branch is a bug-fix, probably the bug was already in a release branch, say `releases/CGAL-4.11-branch`.
-In that case, your branch must adds commits to the release branch, and not to `master`.
-We say the branch *is based on* `releases/CGAL-4.11-branch`.
+A bug must be fixed in the oldest release branch available where it appears and your branch must thus add commits to this release branch, and not to `master`.
+We say that the bug-fix branch *is based on* the release branch.

 If the bug was only in `master` and not in a release branch, create a new branch *based on* `master`: